THG Ingenuity Cloud Services: 2011–2016

-2017–present
+2017–2025

 In May 2017, the company was acquired by THG plc for £58 million.
 It was rebranded as THG Ingenuity Cloud Services and formed the cloud services arm of THG Ingenuity, an e-commerce platform.
 In January 2025, THG plc demerged its technology and logistics arm, THG Ingenuity, into a privately owned, stand-alone business.

+2026–present

+In February 2026, Your.Online acquired the UK2, Midphase, Westhost and Resell.biz brands from THG Ingenuity, while the VPS.net and Ingenuity Cloud Services brands remained with THG Ingenuity.

+In March 2026, Ingenuity Cloud Services announced that all bare metal services would be terminated on 31 May 2026.